rockchip-linux/mpp/readme.txt

 d. module header

 NOTE:
-1. when run on window pthreadVC2.dll is needed to be copied to system directory.
+1. when run on windows pthreadVC2.dll is needed to be copied to system directory.
-2. Current MPP only support new chipset like RK3228/RK3229/RK3399/RK1108.
+2. Current MPP fully support chipset RK3228/RK3229/RK3399/RK3328/RV1108.
-   Old chipset like RK29xx/RK30xx/RK31XX/RK3288/RK3368 is not supported due to lack of corresponding hardware register generation module.
+   Old chipset like RK29xx/RK30xx/RK31XX/RK3288/RK3368 is partly supported due to lack of some hardware register generation module.

 ----                             top
    |